Jefflinxx/booklove/README.md

 <h1>Tech</h1>

-*Used Redux for managing the application state.
+- Used Redux for managing the application state.
-*Developed with TypeScript to improve application stability.
+- Developed with TypeScript to improve application stability.
 Realized world-wide (included ISBN) books searching function through Google Books API.
-*Applied React/React Router for SPA.
+- Applied React/React Router for SPA.
-*Implemented bookshelf UI/RWD with React/Styled Components.
+- Implemented bookshelf UI/RWD with React/Styled Components.
 Organized user management with Firebase Authentication.
-Managed user uploaded images with *Firebase Storage.
+Managed user uploaded images with - - Firebase Storage.
 Integrated data management with Firebase Firestore Database.
 Built text editor with Tiptap.
-*Used trello to manage the project, and scrum as a development process.
+- Used trello to manage the project, and scrum as a development process.

 <h1>User Flow</h1>